-For more information about GRIO tools and the mechanisms for accessing QoS data within the kernel, see Chapter 5, "Monitoring Quality of Service" on page 31, and the grioqos(1M) man page.
+For more information about GRIO tools and the mechanisms for accessing QoS data within the kernel, see Chapter 5, "Monitoring Quality of Service" on page 29, and the griogos(1M) man page.

 Cluster Volumes

 A cluster volume is used with CXFS filesystems and is shared among nodes in a cluster.
 This volume is in the cluster volume domain.